How to Enable and Configure the SCWS PHP Module in ServBay

 3

-Save your custom vocabulary into a text file, for example my_dict.txt
+Save your custom vocabulary as a text file, e.g., my_dict.txt

 .
-Ensure the file encoding matches your intended character set (UTF-8 is recommended).
+Make sure the file encoding matches your chosen charset (UTF-8 recommended).

 cd

-command to navigate to the ServBay bin directory, or directly specify the full path toscws-gen-dict
+to enter ServBay’s bin directory, or directly specify the path toscws-gen-dict

 1/path/to/your/my_dict.txt

-Once you have your xdb file, you can specify which dictionary to use in your PHP code:
+After generating the xdb file, specify it in your PHP code:

 <?php